 - This should be measured and recorded, with a diagram showing dimensions, position and shape.

 Some swellings have a characteristic shape.
-For example, the two lobes of the thyroid, the parotid (fills the hollow between the posterior border of the mandible and the mastoid process), the enlarged spleen or liver, the uterine fundus in pregnancy and a distended bladder.
+For example, the two lobes of the thyroid gland, the parotid (fills the hollow between the posterior border of the mandible and the mastoid process), the enlarged spleen or liver, the uterine fundus in pregnancy and a distended bladder.

 - This may be uniform and smooth or very irregular.
-For example, the liver, prostate and thyroid may have either a smooth or irregular surface depending on the underlying pathology.
+For example, the liver, prostate gland and thyroid gland may have either a smooth or irregular surface depending on the underlying pathology.